Something went wrong loading this image.

 While you’re in high school, it’s easy to rely on parents or teachers to help you remember important deadlines.
 But you will focus much better if you keep track of all of that information on your own.

 If you use your phone to keep track of deadlines, you can even set reminders to study or review material.
 These reminders will help keep you on the right track while you’re wading through your high school lessons.
+Studies have also shown that physically writing things down is a good way to remember them, so maybe a fun journal or daily planner might come in handy.

-7. Eliminate distractions.
+7. Eliminate Distraction

 In a digital society, eliminating distractions seems impossible.
 However, if you want tips on how to focus in high school, this is probably the most important one to consider as a starting point.